mleduque/Forgotten-Armament/README.md

 This component replaces Boots of Speed (Paws of the Cheetah) with other boot options.

+### Weapon Style Revisions DEPRECATED

+This component has moved to my [Skills and Abilities](https://github.com/Gibberlings3/Skills-and-Abilities) mod.

 ## Compatibility

 If you are upgrading from an earlier version of this mod, I recommend uninstalling all mod components and replacing all files with the new ones before doing a fresh install.